Trek du col de Shimshal (4 735 m) — Plateau du Pamir | Go With Guide

 Islamabad to Karimabad

-Fly to Gilgit or drive the KKH.
-Continue to Karimabad in the Hunza Valley.
-Overnight in hotel.
+Fly to Gilgit or drive the Karakoram Highway, then continue to Karimabad in Hunza.
+Overnight in a hotel.

 2